EAGrimaldi/sylas-angle/README.md

 `pip install lcu-driver`

+Currently this tool is only written for Windows, though minimal change would be needed to get this running on other OS.

 # TODO

 lcu-driver is built around decorators that are pretty annoying to use inside of a class.
 This encourages a really gross dependence on global state when coding quickly.